 Core Capabilities:

-- EARS Legacy Reference: All EARS patterns preserved for 6 months from v3.0.0 release to keep the 88 pre-v3 SPECs readable
+EARS Legacy Reference: All EARS patterns preserved per the lint engine's backward-compatibility policy to keep pre-v3 SPECs (those authored before GEARS became canonical) readable

 Unified compound clause: **Where** <precondition> **While** <state> **When** <event> the <subject> shall <behavior> — any subset of the three modifiers may chain.